 Granted petition limits

-The USPTO has limited the number of granted petitions to 125 per quarter for the duration of the Fast-Track Appeals Pilot Program, which is expected to run for one year.
+The USPTO has limited the number of granted petitions to 125 per quarter for the duration of the Fast-Track Appeals Pilot Program, which is expected to run until July 2, 2024.

 The table shows the status of the number of granted petitions per quarter and total for the pilot duration, as well as open slots available during each time period.
-A “quarter” under this pilot program is defined as a three-month period measured from the start date of the pilot program.
-For example, if the pilot program has a start date of June 1, then a “quarter” spans the three months from June 1 to August 31.
+A “quarter” under this pilot program is defined as a three-month period, with the first three-month month period of the extended pilot measured from the extension date of the pilot program.
+For example, if the pilot program is extended on July 2, 2022, then the first “quarter” spans the three months from July 2, 2022 to October 2, 2022.

 The PTAB may exercise discretion to grant a small number of petitions above the 125-petition limit.
 Should a significant number of petitions exceeding the limit be filed in a quarter, such petitions will be held in abeyance and decided, in order of receipt, in a subsequent quarter.

 The original pilot program had a total program limit of 500 petitions to ensure that the Board could balance its workload and continue to make progress in reducing the overall appeal pendency and reach its goal of 12-month average pendency for all appeals.
 The PTAB has removed this overall program limit with the pilot extension.

 Hearings for fast-track appeals

 Hearings in ex parte appeals accorded fast-track status will be conducted according to ordinary PTAB hearing procedures.

 An appellant who does not wish to attend the hearing at the designated place, date, and time may waive the hearing.
 An appellant may not reschedule a hearing and remain in the pilot program.